A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Restricted memory Riemannian quasi-Newton bundle method

-In order to prove the well-definiteness of Procedure \ref{Procedure:LS}, we present a new Riemannian version of the semismooth assumption on the objective function $f$, which is an extension of the definition given in \cite{Kiwiel1985} and is weaker than the one defined on manifolds in~\cite{ghahraei2011semismooth}.
+In order to prove the well-definedness of Procedure \ref{Procedure:LS}, we propose a Riemannian version of the semismooth assumption on the objective function $f$, which is an extension of the Euclidean version in \cite[Sec.
+3.3]{Kiwiel1985} and is weaker than the existing Riemannian version in~\cite[Def.
+2.1]{ghahraei2011semismooth}.